 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ava is worth considering.

-Ava is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Ava doesn't have a public transportation system that people use for their commute.

 The per capita income in Ava in 2022 was $33,798, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $135,192 for a family of four.
 However, Ava contains both very wealthy and poor people as well.